Vipinbadge10/computational-physics/README.md

 Crack Nicolson Transmission Probability - 0.15

-PINN Transmission Probability - 0.12
+PINN Transmission Probability - 0.13

-With further refinement with lamda value for loss function and additional transmission enforcement law the NN- TDSE model will capture tunnelling behaviour accurately closer to Analytical method.
+With further refinement with weights(lamda value) for loss function and additional transmission enforcement law the NN- TDSE model will capture tunnelling behaviour accurately surpassing the Crank Nicolson method and get closer to Analytical method.